ccatpham/PoliticalObserver/README.md

 4. Build and run the project using Android Studio

 #### Terminal
-Navigate to project root directory.
+1. Navigate to project root directory.
+2. Start the packager by running: `npm start`
+3. Install and run the project on an emulator by running:

-Run: `npm run android` or `react-native run-android`
+`npm run android` or `react-native run-android`